mkrecek234/kanboard-TaskRemoveDate/README.md

-Automatic action: Push due date when moving cards
+Automatic action: Remove due date when moving cards
 =================================================

 This plugin allows you to create an automatic action in Kanboard that remove the due date of a card